crystal-lang/crystal-book/docs/tutorials/basics/70_collections.md

 puts empty_str # => false
 ```

-So, we wrote the examples using `each`, we detect the pattern used and we learned about `Enumerable#reduce`.
+So, we wrote the examples using `each`, we detect the hidden pattern and we learned about `Enumerable#reduce`.
 Let's see [Enumerable#reduce implementation](https://github.com/crystal-lang/crystal/blob/932f193ae/src/enumerable.cr#L709) using an initial value:

 ```crystal
   def reduce(memo)